 So, Who Is It?
 Where Are They From?
 What's Their Actual Credit Score and How Did They Achieve It?
 Read On and Learn...

-First and foremeost, the FICO Score - the most widely used in the USA - ranges from 300 to 850 points.
+First and foremost, the FICO Score - the most widely used in the USA - is said to range from 300 to 850 points.
 However, this is not entirely true.
-FICO themselves have officially declared that the Auto and Bankcard industry have different scoring models that range from 250 - 900 points, although since these are desinged for presentation to specific clients, you'll never see that on your credit report.
+FICO themselves have officially declared that the Auto and Bankcard industry have different scoring models that range from 250 - 900 points, although since these are desinged for presentation to specific clients, you'll never see those numbers on your official credit report.

 And while there is no single individual with the highest score, there are a group of them.
-These people make up 1.1% of the population.
+Believe it or not, these people make up 1.1% of the population.
 Well, actually they make up 1.2% of the population; supposedly.
-But other sources including investopedia and forbes say that 1.6% of the US population have a perfect 850 point credit score, as recently at 2021.
+But other sources including investopedia and forbes say that 1.6% of the US population have a perfect 850 point credit score, sourcing their data from as recently at 2021.
 The reality of the situation is that nobody really knows the exact number.
 Studies vary over recent years and it depends where the data is pulled from.
 Keep in mind that this data is constantly changing at a faster rate than it can be analyzed and reported.
-Even FICO, while very open and straightforward about their mothodology, seems to have a bit of contradicting info regarding the very rare "850 credit score".
+Even FICO, while very open and straightforward about their methodology, seems to have a bit of contradicting info regarding the very rare "850 credit score".

 Very Good Credit vs. Exceptional (or is it excellent) Credit - Does It Matter?

 Even the terms used to classify the different levels of credit vary depending on who you ask.
 Some say that the top tier is considered to be "excellent", while other sources call it "exceptional".
 But let's not get caught up in minor technicalities.